 When children are adopted from outside the United States, they must go through an immigration process.
 U.S. Citizenship and Immigration Services (USCIS) determines the eligibility and suitability of prospective adoptive parents (individuals) looking to adopt and the eligibility of children to immigrate to the United States.

-American immigration law provides three different processes for children to immigrate based on their intercountry adoption.
+U.S. immigration law provides three different processes for children to immigrate to the United States based on their intercountry adoption.
 Children may only immigrate under one of the three processes and they must meet all of the requirements for the selected process.

-- The third process applies to U.S. citizens or permanent residents who may petition for their adoptive children through an Immediate Relative Petition.
+- The third process applies to U.S. citizens or permanent residents who may petition for their adoptive children through a Family-Based Petition.

 U.S. Citizenship and Immigration Services (USCIS) website is the best place to start learning about intercountry adoption.